What does an orthopedic consultation with Dr. Silva include?

 There are multiple types of prolotherapy, from mild to very strong, and this should be customized to the patient’s pathology.

 What is regenerative medicine?

-What is your follow-up protocol after regenerative procedures?
+What is the recommended follow-up protocol after regenerative procedures?

 Many times, this includes lifestyle modifications, rehabilitation exercise, changing /reducing/discontinuing medications, optimizing disease, and utilizing a brace.
-I recommend a PREhab protocol to prepare for the procedure and then a rehab protocol for a minimum of 6 weeks after injections.
-Your PREhab and rehab and should be customized to you, and we will talk about this in length at your evaluation in order to maximize your results.
+Dr. Silva recommends a PREhab protocol to prepare for the procedure and then a rehab protocol for a minimum of 6 weeks after injections.
+Your PREhab and rehab will and should be customized to you, and Dr. Silva will talk about this at length during your evaluation in order to maximize your long-term results.